 Poland is regarded as one of the largest clinical trials markets in CEE/CIS.

-In a report in 2010, PriceWaterHouseCoopers (PwC) pointed that with 469 new clinical trials registrations in 2009, Poland accounted for c.
+In a report in 2010, PriceWaterhouseCoopers (PwC) pointed out that with 469 new clinical trial registrations in 2009, Poland accounted for c.
 2.5%-3.0% of the world market by registration volumes.

-- Status of clinical research has degraded over the years in Poland.
-In a subsequent report in 2015, same agency (PwC) indicated that Poland’s clinical trials market has been stagnant in recent years.
+- The status of clinical research has degraded over the years in Poland.
+In a subsequent report in 2015, the same agency (PwC) indicated that Poland’s clinical trials market has been stagnant in recent years.

 - Between 2012 and 2014, there was a drop in the number of new clinical trial registrations, which can be attributed to a number of both local and global factors.
 One of these factors was reported as lengthy administrative procedures and a large number of formal requirements in Poland.